EricSongXinLe/find_your_clubs/README.md

 Open another terminal to start the frontend while keep the  pervious terminal to run the backend

-Set the diretory to the frontend source and then install the dependencies
+Set the directory to the frontend source and then install the dependencies
 ```bash
 cd find_your_clubs/src
 npm install